projectsesame/sesame/design/routing-design.md

 ##### Root HTTPProxies

-From the top, delegation is enforced through the use of `root HTTPProxy namespaces` which allow a cluster admin to carve off a set of namespaces where Contour's HTTPProxies will live.
+From the top, delegation is enforced through the use of `root HTTPProxy namespaces` which allow a cluster admin to carve off a set of namespaces where Sesame's HTTPProxies will live.
 Any root HTTPProxy found outside of these configured namespaces will be deemed invalid.

-Another design decision is that now TLS certificates, typically referenced via Kubernetes secrets, are placed inside these root HTTPProxy namespaces limiting the access required for Contour itself as well as not requiring these certs to exist in each team namespace.
+Another design decision is that now TLS certificates, typically referenced via Kubernetes secrets, are placed inside these root HTTPProxy namespaces limiting the access required for Sesame itself as well as not requiring these certs to exist in each team namespace.

 ##### Delegated HTTPProxies